-Currently, I work as a front-end engineer and I worked on some of the frameworks Ember, React, and Vue. during that time I learned a lot of things about the web application. some of the learning I wish to share here.
+Currently, I work as a front-end engineer and I worked on some of the frameworks Ember, React, and Vue. during that time I learned a lot of things about the web application. some of the learnings I wish to share here.

-At some stage, a front-end developer not only knows how to develop a feature.
+#Intro At some stage, a front-end developer not only knows how to develop a feature.
 Should know what are the main components must-have in a web application.

 - Choosing the right JS framework